carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ### Basic Anatomy of a Code Chunk

-You can quickly insert chunkss like these into your file with:
+You can quickly insert chunks like these into your file with:
 - the keyboard shortcut Ctrl + Alt + I (OS X: Cmd + Option + I)
 - the Add Chunk command in the editor toolbar
 - or by typing the code chunk delimiters {r} and ```.